lastboy/angularjs-demo/README.md

 * Wrapper Widget

 ## Blog
-Some more information in my [blog](http://angularcorner.blogspot.com/)
+Some more information at [AngularJS Corner](http://angularcorner.blogspot.com/) blog

 ## How To